How to Treat Internal Hemorrhoids

 Stapled Hemorrhoidopexy

-This procedure may involve less postoperative pain than traditional hemorrhoidectomy.
+- May involve less postoperative pain than traditional hemorrhoidectomy

 When Should You See a Doctor?